wso2/docs-is/en/docs/quick-starts/saml-front-channel-logout.md

     ![choose-localhost](../../assets/img/samples/choose-localhost.png)

-3. Login as tenant admin.
+3. Login as admin.
 You will be directed to the page with authenticated user information.

     ![sample1-1](../../assets/img/samples/sample1-1.png)
     ![sample1-2](../../assets/img/samples/sample1-2.png)

 4. Open a new tab on the browser and log into the second application, <http://localhost:8080/spring-security-saml2-sample2>.

-5. Similar to the first application, select **localhost**, click on **Start single sign-on**, and sign in as the tenant admin.
+5. Similar to the first application, select **localhost**, click on **Start single sign-on**, and sign in as the admin.

     ![sig-in](../../assets/img/samples/sign-in-sample.png)